Garash2k/BPSR_ACT_Plugin/readme.md

 - Double checks longs vs ulongs
 - Make sure all unexpected catches are logged
 - Use an ILogger abstraction instead of Action<string>
+- Why did death reports and lookup damage by combatant stop working
+- Better autodetection + make a user parameter for device selection

 ## Pubbing
 - Loicence